getredash/redash/docs/setup.rst

     $ gcloud compute images create "redash-091-b1377" --source-uri gs://redash-images/redash.0.9.1.b1377.tar.gz

 Next you need to launch an instance using this image (n1-standard-1 instance type is recommended).
-If you plan using re:dash with BigQuery, you can use a dedicated image which comes with BigQuery preconfigured (using instance permissions):
+If you plan using Re:dash with BigQuery, you can use a dedicated image which comes with BigQuery preconfigured (using instance permissions):